Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: global Kahler-Ricci flow and its limit at

 We give two applications of Theorem \ref{main}.
 One is for the metric $g_0$ with non-negative bisectional curvature, which implies the non-negativity of the Ricci curvature.
 Note that the non-negativity of the bisectional curvature property is preserved by Kahler-Ricci flow as proved by Bando-Mok as mentioned in the introduction.
 Note that in this case, the scalar curvature dominates other curvatures.
-Since we have global bound of the scalar curvature of the Ricci flow, we must have the global Kahler-Ricci flow with bounded curvature.
+Since we have global bound of the scalar curvature of the Ricci flow, we must have the global K\"ahler-Ricci flow with bounded curvature.
 Hence by Theorem \ref{main}, the flow is global one and has its limit at $t=\infty$ the Ricci flat metric.
-Then we have the following result. \begin{Thm}Assume that $(M,g)$ is a complete non-compact K\"ahler manifold with bounded curvature such that there is a potential function $f$ of the Ricci tensor, i.e.,
+Then we have the following result, which may also be derived from the arguments or results in \cite{NT} and \cite{PSW}. \begin{Thm}Assume that $(M,g)$ is a complete non-compact K\"ahler manifold with bounded curvature such that there is a potential function $f$ of the Ricci tensor, i.e.,

 Assume the quantity $ |f|_{C^0}+|\nabla_{g_0}f|_{C^0}$ is finite.
 Suppose the initial metric has non-local-collapsing and the $L^2$ Sobolev inequality holds true on $(M,g_0)$.
 Assume also that the initial metric has non-negative bisectional curvature.
-Then the Kahler-Ricci flow with the initial metric $g_0$ exists globally with Ricci-flat limit at infinite time. \end{Thm}
+Then the K\"ahler-Ricci flow with the initial metric $g_0$ exists globally with Ricci-flat limit at infinite time. \end{Thm}

 The other is for complex dimension two, where we assume that $(M,g)$ is a complete non-compact K\"ahler surface with the bounded curvature, positive Ricci curvature, and positive partial curvature operator $S$ in the case handled by Phong-Sturm \cite{phong}.
 We make this precise and define the partial curvature operator